FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 Since I started with the code for ground state MD without knowing the exact direction of this project, much of the code for the exited state MD is based on or directly using code from ground_state_md.
 The "deprecated" directory contains every outdated piece of code, that at some point may be removed from this project.

-# Ground State Molecular Dynamics with Neural Networks
+# Ground State Molecular Dynamics

 ## Data Overview